CarnegieHall/archivesspace-importguide/README.md

 # ch-archivesspace-importguide

 ## OVERVIEW
-Carnegie Hall Archives is using ArchivesSpace for internal needs to store and browse the Finding Aids of its paper collections, in a interconnected way.
-To import them in ArchivesSpace as Resources with their components we have established this procedure.
-The guide illustrate how to convert the records in the Excel Spreadsheets in EAD Xml and how to import the well formed EAD in ArchivesSpace, proposing a schematic workflow for the ingest of data.
+Carnegie Hall Archives is using ArchivesSpace for internal needs to store and browse the Finding Aids of its paper collections.
+To import them in ArchivesSpace as Resources we have established this procedure.
+The [guide](https://github.com/marcolock/archivesspace-importguide/blob/master/archivesspace-import.md) illustrate how to convert the records in the Excel Spreadsheets in EAD Xml and how to import the well formed EAD in ArchivesSpace, proposing a schematic workflow for the ingest of data.

 ## CONTENTS